ethandcosta/ImageManipulator/README.md

 "save res/sunset-dummy.ppm sunset-combo"
 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-### New support for text file parsing in Assignment5 (pass this line below as a command line argument)
+### New support for text file parsing in Assignment5 (pass this line below as a command line argument in IntelliJ)

+#### Note: This syntax cannot be passed for no-args command-lines (default system console/terminal) so do not pass it as a argument when running the JAR executable.

-**The same syntax rules follow from the CLI arguments above and make sure script.txt stays in res/ direction**
+**The same syntax rules follow from the CLI arguments above and make sure script.txt stays in res/ directory**
 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 "-file res/script.txt"
 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////